-Acoustic singer-songwriter and Shane Jackman is the consummate performer.
+Acoustic singer-songwriter Shane Jackman is the consummate performer.
 Having honed his art in the college theaters, music festivals and grass-roots halls, Shane has amassed an impressive national following.
 He has shared the stage with some of the worlds most celebrated artists.

 As a recording artist, each of his 6 albums has garnered praise and critical acclaim industry wide, even spending well-earned time on the Americana Top 40 charts.
 “These are songs to be envisioned and tasted and felt, and the only thing better than this CD would be Jackman and his friends around your campfire.”
 (Acoustic Guitar Magazine)

 For Shane Jackman, music and life are inseparable – and he has an insatiable passion for both.
 His music has been called “Sophisticoustic,” referring to what Acoustic Guitar Magazine called, his unique “sagebrush sound.”

 Growing up in the canyons near Salt Lake City, the second of nine children, Shane spent cool summer nights outside his window on the roof, playing guitar to the sound of the creek behind his house.
 After majoring in fine arts at Southern Utah University, he packed his VW bus and drove to Massachusetts.
 Here he tended polo horses and lived in a hay loft to make ends meet while getting his start in front of the discriminating East Coast coffeehouse crowds.
 Before long, Shane’s reputation as an insightful songwriter and engaging performer earned him gigs with artists like Michael Martin Murphy, Peter Paul and Mary, Shawn Colvin, Marty Stewart, Trisha Yearwood, the Mavericks, Pete Seeger and Howard Jones.